 Generally, if you want to connect all network devices and client devices in a network, a Layer 2 switch is one of the basic devices that you need.
 When you traverse between LANs (local area networks)/VLANs (virtual local area networks) or reach the WAN (wide area network), router is the device that helps you connect these different networks.
-As the diversity of network applications increases and the implementation of converged networks grows, new network switches, such as Layer 3 switch, are thriving in both data centers, complicated enterprise networks, commercial applications, and even advanced customer projects.
+As the diversity of network applications increases and the implementation of converged networks grows, new network switch, such as Layer 3 switch, are thriving in both data centers, complicated enterprise networks, commercial applications, and even advanced customer projects.

 The terms Layers 2 & 3 are adopted from the Open System Interconnect (OSI) model, which is a reference model for describing and explaining network communications.
 The OSI model has seven layers: application layer, presentation layer, session layer, transport layer, network layer, data link layer and physical layer, among which network layer is Layer 3 and data link layer is Layer 2.